 Virtual Scale Layout

 Here is your chance to run Dawson Station from the comfort of your own computer!
 To complete the puzzle, you need to drop off the empty center beam (yellow) at the shed and the empty wood chip car (orange) at the chip loader (compare it to the picture in the banner above!)
 The game ends when you pick the empties up and head for Alpine Junction.
-Give it a try and let me know what you think!
-Post a comments or suggestions below.
+To get started, click on the image below . . .

 Interestingly, the Processing software used to produce this Java applet is almost identical to the Arduino software used to program the microcrontrollers.
 If you click on the link, you can actually read the source code, should you be so inclined.
 Here is a quick screen shot: